rikkei-finance/rifi-nft-lending-developer-docs/README.md

         uint256 createdAt
     )
 ```
-When a user rents nft to the market, he will receive this event, this event returns the parameters as
+When a marketplace user (renter) rents the NFT from the marketplace, the event emitter returns these parameters:
    - `tokenId` : id of nft
-   - `renterAddress` : tenant's wallet address
+   - `renterAddress` : renter's wallet address
    - `rentDuration` : rental time (in seconds)
    - `rentedAt` : transaction time (timestamp)